The Neanderthal Parallax: Medicine

 Barast medicine has become largely automated, and most doctors, aside from first aid (excepting researchers), simply operate and maintain this technology.
 This technology is highly robust and is able to be adapted to Gliksin physiology fairly quickly after contact.

 A notable difference in medical practice is a result of the lack of squeamishness displayed by the Barast.
 Rather than using anesthesia for surgery, this technology uses direct neural blocks to cut off signals from any body part being operated on while the operation is performed in full view of the doctor and the patient being operated on.
 The Barast do not find this disturbing in the least, which one Gliksin theorizes is because, as they are still a civilization completely composed of active hunters, they have been exposed to such scenes since childhood.

-Additionally, given their strong sense of smell, barast surgeons do not wear face masks while performing surgery so they can use pick up any relevant olfactory factors to aid their work.
+Additionally, given their strong sense of smell, barast surgeons do not wear face masks while performing surgery so they can pick up any relevant olfactory factors to aid their work.
 One human undergoing surgery with them finds this unsettling as a possible hygiene risk.